remotestorage/remotestorage.js/doc/contributing/docs.rst

    The autobuild cannot watch for changes in TypeDoc comments as of now, so you will need to re-run the command, or change something in a ``.rst`` file in order for code documentation changes to be re-built.

-.. rubric:: Footnotes

-.. [#f1] Every single bit helps other people!
-Even fixing a typo is worth a
-         pull request.